+Figure 1.
+Trust game details. a: Example of transfer logic and payoff structure with n players.
+Arrows depict direction of transfer, I refers to investment, B refers to back-transfer from the corresponding player.
+The investment amount in brackets refers to the tripled initial investment that is received by the trustee.
+In each role, participants are initially endowed with 12 EMU.
+In the example, player x1 would receive an individual payoff in of 12 EMU – 2 EMU + 4 EMU as investor plus an individual payoff of 12 EMU + 24 EMU – 20 EMU as trustee, which would sum up to a total payoff of 30 EMU, depicted in bold letters. b: Distribution of initial investments in the placebo condition from pilot data (n=9).

+At the end of the session, earned EMU will be exchanged to € (with one EMU being worth €0.75) and paid out by bank transfer.
+Participants will be informed about this in the instructions.
+The trust game will be programmed in oTree62, with the script made available via the Open Science Framework (OSF).

 Participants

 We will recruit 220 participants (n=110 randomized to placebo, n=110 randomized to OXT) aged 18-32, using subject pools available at Maastricht University and via online study advertisement.
-All participants will take part intwo sessions.
+All participants will take part in the two sessions described under Study design.

-A sample size of N=220 is considerably larger than the one collected by Kosfeld et al.3, who conducted their key analysis on a sample of 29 versus 29 investors on/off OXT.
+A sample size of N=220 is considerably larger than the one collected by Kosfeld et al.3, who conducted their key analysis on a sample of 29 vs. 29 investors on/off OXT.
 Importantly, and in contrast to other OXY-trust studies, we base our sample size on an a priori simulation power analysis.
 To this end, we used Figure 2a from the original Kosfeld et al.3 publication to extract the probabilities of choosing the different investment amounts.
 Here, two things are noteworthy.
-Firstly, due to the design specifics of Kosfeld et al.3, the reported values in Figure 2a are mean investments over four rounds of the trust game.
-Secondly, as noted by Calin-Jagermann and Cumming62, the bar heights for the placebo group in the figure sum up to less participants than reported in the text, which they suspect (and we confirmed ) to result from a clipped or misprinted aspect of the figure.
+First, due to the design specifics of Kosfeld et al.3, the reported values in Figure 2a are mean investments over four rounds of the trust game.
+Second, as noted by Calin-Jagermann and Cumming63, the bar heights for the placebo group in the figure sum up to less participants than reported in the text, which they suspect (and we confirmed by changing the background color of the pdf) to result from a clipped or misprinted aspect of the figure.
 They imputed three additional scores of a mean investment of 10 in the control group, which yielded a dataset that could reproduce all statistics reported by Kosfeld and colleagues3.